Marc-Andrea Hüsler: 2023: United Cup & Top 50 debuts

-2024-2025: Rankings drop, out of top 250
+2024-2026: Retirement

 He further dropped to world No. 237 in the rankings on 1 April 2024, close to 200 positions from his singles career-high a year earlier.

 In mid-April 2024, he qualified for the main draw of the 2024 BMW Open in Munich and defeated two Germans, wildcard Marko Topo and Yannick Hanfmann to reach his first quarterfinal in more than a year.
 He lost to defending champion Holger Rune in straight sets.
 Hüsler qualified at the 2024 Libéma Open in 's-Hertogenbosch but lost to Roberto Bautista Agut.

 He returned to the top 200 on 5 August 2024, and to the top 165 two weeks later, raising 40 positions up from No. 205, following lifting his sixth Challenger title at the 2024 Kozerki Open in Grodzisk Mazowiecki, Poland.

 He won his seventh ATP Tour Challenger title at the 2025 Morelos Open.
 It was his fourth Challenger title in Mexico.
 He returned to the top 150 at No. 142 on 7 April 2025 but dropped again out of the top 250 on 29 September 2025.

+In July 2026, he announced his retirement from professional tennis, with the 2026 Zug Open as the last tournament of his career, where he lost in the final.